arnaudnatal/State_of_NEEMSIS_Research/README.md

 <tr>
 <td>

-This PDF document provides an overview of the research undertaken using the original <a href="https://neemsis.hypotheses.org"><i>Network, Employment, dEbt, Mobility, and Skills in South India Survey</i></a> (NEEMSIS).
+This document provides an overview of the research undertaken using the original <a href="https://neemsis.hypotheses.org"><i>Network, Employment, dEbt, Mobility, and Skills in South India Survey</i></a> (NEEMSIS).

 NEEMSIS is a longitudinal data collection tool that aims at understanding the links between labour, skills, financial practices, social and migration dynamics and social networks formation in rural Tamil Nadu, India, through individual and household surveys.
 NEEMSIS is based on the baseline survey RUME (<a href="https://odriis.hypotheses.org/rume"><i>RUral Microfinance and Employment</i></a>) conducted in 2010.